cmhill-zz/assembly-testing/README.md

 ### Test Case Description for gaussian ###

-In the first test case (tc_3), we generate a random sequence of length 100000 and mutate it at several positions by deleting random sequences.
-We generate reads from the original sequence and align the reads with the mutated sequence using bowtie.
-Finally, we use the Gaussian hypothesis to mark valid regions in the genome.
-The oracle information is stored in 'oracle.txt' and the bad regions by the tool are stored in 'match.txt', results obtained by comparing 'match.txt' and 'oracle.txt' are stored in 'result.txt'
+In the first test case (tc_3), insertions are made in the genome sequence

 In the second test case (tc_4) deletions are made in the genome sequence